-As the policy network is very hard to optimize correctly and is also directly related with the coreference evaluation metric B-cubed, an extension is decribed in \cite{clark-manning-2016-deep} using Reinforcement Learning (RL).
+Because the policy network is very hard to optimize correctly and is also directly related with the coreference evaluation metric B-cubed, an extension is decribed in \cite{clark-manning-2016-deep} using Reinforcement Learning (RL).
 Specifically, two different RL algorithms are used to replace the learn-to-search approach that optimizes the merging policy.
-This is possible due to the distinct actions of the policy that ca be translated into an action-reward system.
-The Reward Rescaling and REINFORCE algorithm described are attempting two different approaches to optimize the policy, the first by training the agent to be able to map the reward of each individual action and the second by attempting to maximize the expected reward by calculating the probabilistic distribution of an action use the mention-ranking model.
+This is possible due to the distinct actions of the policy that can be translated into an action-reward system.
+The Reward Rescaling and REINFORCE algorithms described are attempting two different approaches to optimize the policy.
+The first trains the agent to be able to map the reward of each individual action and the second attempts to maximize the expected reward by calculating the probabilistic distribution of an action using the mention-ranking model.
 Both approaches outperformed the learn-to-search approach in different metrics.

 Building on top of \cite{clark-manning-2016-improving}, the Sanaphor++ system is proposed \citep{plu2018sanaphor++}.
 It utilizes semantic knowledge from external data source, specifically Wikipedia, and ontologies from DBPedia and YAGO.
-The system is applying ADEL and Sanaphor \citep{plu2016knowledge, prokofyev2015sanaphor} to provide entity links to mentions, the entities of which are known and utilize the NER tags for entities that are unknown, in order to provide some knowledge.
+The system applies ADEL and Sanaphor \citep{plu2016knowledge, prokofyev2015sanaphor} to provide entity links to mentions, the entities of which are known, and utilize the NER tags for entities that are unknown, in order to provide knowledge.